jgiacomini/Tiny.RestClient/README.md

 ## Features
 * Modern async http client for REST API.
 * Support of verbs : GET, POST , PUT, DELETE, PATCH, HEAD
+* Support of cancellation token on each requests
 * Automatic XML and JSON serialization / deserialization
 * Support of custom serialisation / deserialisation
 * Support of multi-part form data